shaunluttin/Blazor.WebAssembly.WeatherApp/JOURNAL.md

 * Introduce Blazor component unit tests.
 Done.

+* Handle service injection in the component test.
+Done.

 * Implement an IWeatherService that consumes the WeatherAPI.com service.*

 # Thursday 13 June 2024